ethers/btcToEther/README.md

 third party that will indirectly send you the ethers in the ticket you chose.
 1. Use `python btcToEther.py makeAndSignTx <etherFeePercent> <bitcoinAmount> <Bitcoin address>` to create a raw Bitcoin transaction.
 Do not broadcast this transaction.
 Give this transaction and the ticket ID, to a third party you trust that has ethers.
 If you already have ethers, you can avoid a third party and be a `Claimer` yourself following the next instructions.
+When the Bitcoin transaction is broadcasted by the Claimer, you will no longer be able to change your mind and cancel the swap for ethers with bitcoins.

-`Claimer` instructions:
+####`Claimer` instructions:

 1. On EthereumBitcoinSwap, look for the ticket using the ID.
 1. Enter the raw Bitcoin transaction and click Lookup.
 1. You should now be able to click the Reserve button.
 Click it.